 Generally, Shelter-in-Place is used during an environmental emergency, such as severe storms or chemical spills.
 During a Shelter-in-Place, students and staff retreat to safe zones to seek shelter; if students or staff are outdoors, they return back to the school.
 Each school's emergency response plan identifies the safety location for its occupants and how to seal a room from hazardous conditions.
 Students will not be released or dismissed until the situation is resolved.

 Lock-Downs are usually used in response to acts or threats of violence to students and/or staff directly impacting the school.
 During a Lock-Down, all doors to and within the school are locked.
 No one is permitted in or out of any area once it has been locked.
 Students and staff must respond very quickly to a Lock-down command to get to a safe location before doors are locked.
 No one, other than law enforcement, is permitted access to the buildings until the Lock-Down is over.

 DOES THE DISTRICT EMPLOY ANY SAFETY PERSONNEL?

 SJUSD has the following safety personnel at school sites:

 - 2 School Resource Officers

-- 21 Campus Security for 3 Middle School and 1 High Schools
+- 21 Campus Security team members for 3 Middle Schools and 1 High School

 - 50+ Noon Duty/Crossing Guards for our 7 Elementary Schools